 If you’re excited about gaining hands-on work experience with Seed in a developing or emerging economy, you’ve come to the right place.

-The following Stanford University students are eligible to apply:
+The following Stanford University students are eligible to apply (all majors are accepted):

 - Degree-seeking, full-time graduate students